Quantization for the mixtures of uniform distributions on connected and disconnected line segments

-Proposition~\ref{prop0} says that if $\ga$ is an optimal set and $a\in\ga$, then $a$ is the \tit{conditional expectation} of the random variable $X$ given that $X$ takes values in the Voronoi region of $a$.
 Mixed distributions are an exciting new area for optimal quantization.
 For any two Borel probability measures $P_1$ and $P_2$, and $p\in (0, 1)$, if $P:=p P_1+(1-p)P_2$, then the probability measure $P$ is called the \tit{mixture} or the \tit{mixed distribution} generated by the probability measures $(P_1, P_2)$ associated with the probability vector $(p, 1-p)$.